dan-the-dev/nestjs-todo-app/README.md

 - NestJS page dedicated to Prisma: <https://docs.nestjs.com/recipes/prisma>
 - Prisma doc: <https://www.prisma.io/docs/guides/database/seed-database>

-1. install Prisma and recreate the Movie table migration
+1. install Prisma and recreate the Movie table migration [v]
-2. use seeder to fill the Movie table records with the same data from the current API stub
+2. use seeder to fill the Movie table records with the same data from the current API stub [v]
-3. use Prima to read from table and replace current stubbed data
+3. use Prima to read from table and replace current stubbed data [v]
-4. add migrations and seeder to pipeline
+4. add migrations and seeder to pipeline --> todo
 5. configure postgres env vars from supabase on github actions
 6. verify deployment with migrations and seeders